pranshumalik14/advent-of-code/README.md

 # aoc-2020
-To run a solution file, load the Julia environment/REPL in the respective day's folder; this is to ensure that any input files are accessable directly by name.
+To run a solution file: `julia /path/to/dayX/dayX.jl`